Delafinn/Delafinn/README.md

 Hi, ✌️ I’m @Delafinn a Helpdesk Technician learning to code with python

-I love coffee and learning how to be a better python programer.
+I love coffee and learning how to be a better python programmer.

 Always feel open to issues or pull requests on any of my projects to tell me what to improve.